Finite quotients of 3-manifold groups: Introduction

-Some of the methods in this paper will be used in a forthcoming paper by the authors to give results on the asymptotic distribution of $\pi'_1(C)$, where $C$ is a random $G$-cover of $\mathbb{P}^1_{\F_q}$, and $q\ra\infty$ and then the genus of the cover goes to infinity.
+In subsequent work of the authors, the methods of this paper have been extended from the study of profinite groups to pro-objects in a wide variety of categories \cite{Sawin2022}, and applied to give conjectures on the distributions of class groups of $G$-extensions of a fixed number field \cite{Sawin2023}, that in particular take into account the roots of unity in the number field.
+(As noted by Malle \cite{Malle2008}, the original conjectures of Cohen, Lenstra, and Martinet \cite{Cohen1984,Cohen1990} need to be modified under the presence of roots of unity.)
+In a forthcoming paper by the authors, the same methods will be used to give results on the asymptotic distribution of $\pi'_1(C)$, where $C$ is a random $G$-cover of $\mathbb{P}^1_{\F_q}$, and $q\ra\infty$ and then the genus of the cover goes to infinity.
 Here $\pi'_1$ denotes the maximal quotient of $\pi_1$ of order relatively prime to $|G|$ and $q$.
-This will lead to conjectures on the distributions of class groups (and their non-abelian generalizations) of $G$-extensions of a fixed number field, that in particular take into account the roots of unity in the number field.
-(As noted by Malle \cite{Malle2008}, the original conjectures of Cohen, Lenstra, and Martinet \cite{Cohen1984,Cohen1990} need to be modified under the presence of roots of unity.)
+This will lead to conjectures on the distributions of non-abelian generalizations of class groups.